Practitioners' Perspectives on a Differential Privacy Deployment Registry

 \begin{quote} I [care] a lot about mapping DP to some sort of legible risk notions and approximate DP, where we only know one pair of ($\epsilon$, $\delta$) is a really poor representation of privacy guarantees when we map them to some notions of attack risks...That's why zCDP is better, because from there we can get a whole privacy profile. \end{quote}

 A few participants explicitly factored in utility as well (P1, P6, P15, P16).
-For example, P16 explained the difficulty of judging privacy parameters, saying that ``...some privacy [parameter values] would just give garbage utility compared to others,'' suggesting that utility also plays a role in their assessment of privacy parameters.
+For example, P16 explained the difficulty of judging privacy-loss parameters, saying that ``...some privacy [parameter values] would just give garbage utility compared to others,'' suggesting that utility plays a role in their assessment of privacy-loss parameters and that an explicit section for utility may be beneficial to add to the schema.
 Because deployment cards in the registry largely do not contain explicit measures of utility, these participants sometimes made guesses about utility based on factors like the population size of the underlying data.
 For example, P1 stated that ``if [they] see something that has a very strong privacy guarantee and not a huge population, then [they're] concerned.''